-The Prisons of War re-creation depicts how gruesome prison life was.
-This is where prisoners of war and pirates would have been held captive in the 1700s and the 1800s.
+The Prison of War re-creation depicts how gruesome prison life was.
+This is where prisoners of war and pirates would have been held captive in the 1700s and 1800s.
 Many French and American prisoners were captured and kept at the castle during the American War of Independence.
 The exhibit is quite shocking but very well done.

 The Royal Palace